-At your coworking space event, they will have an opportunity to hear direct feedback and testimonials of your existing members.
+At your coworking space event, they will have an opportunity to hear direct feedback and testimonials from your existing members.
 Your members are your brand ambassadors — let them speak for you!

 Here are some ideas for your next coworking space event:

-Make sure you promote coworking space event online so that enough people hear about it.
+Make sure you promote coworking space event online as well as through your app so that enough people hear about it.

 We’ve previously described how to promote your coworking space online, so this time let’s recollect only some important points:

 All the above tips are good enough as long as you can cover current customers’ needs.
-These needs change from year to year and 2020 has clearly demonstrated us that.
+These needs change from year to year and the pandemic 2020 has clearly demonstrated us that.

 For example, if you want to attract companies, take into account that most of them use a hybrid workforce now.
 So, a flexible office is not the most cost-efficient product anymore.
 Evolve it to super flex with the help of progressive technology and put the upgraded service in front of the target customers: